-We would like to thank all artists who provided their time and artistry and created wonderful illustrations, Adrian SECORD for his tool to generate stipple images, Tobias GERMER for generating images with his RENDERBOTS on short notice, all study participants for discussing their thoughts about the illustrations, all people in the Interactions Lab, and our funding agencies Alberta Ingenuity (AI), the Informatics Circle of Research Excellence (iCore), and the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We would like to thank all artists who provided their time and artistry and created wonderful illustrations, Adrian Secord for his stippling tool, Tobias Germer for generating images with his REN-DERBOTS on short notice, all study participants for discussing their thoughts about the illustrations, all people in the Interactions Lab, Dr. Tak Shing Fung for his advice with the statistical analysis, and our funding agencies Alberta Ingenuity (AI), the Informatics Circle of Research Excellence (iCore), and the Natural Sciences and Engineering Research Council of Canada (NSERC).